huggingface/datasets/docs/source/add_dataset.rst

                 }
             )

 These features should be mostly self-explanatory given the above introduction.
 One specific behavior here is the fact that the ``Sequence`` field in ``"answers"`` is given a dictionary of sub-fields.
-As mentioned in the above note, in this case, this feature is actually **converted in a dictionary of lists** (instead of the list of dictionary that we read in the feature here).
+As mentioned in the above note, in this case, this feature is actually **converted into a dictionary of lists** (instead of the list of dictionary that we read in the feature here).

 We can see a confirmation of that in the structure of the examples yield by the generation method at the very end of the `squad dataset loading script <https://github.com/huggingface/nlp/tree/master/datasets/squad/squad.py>`__: